nikodunk/blog/content/how-to-chain-functions-with-await-async.md

 The code below does

 * We have 2 normal sync functions `getFieldsFromRequest()` and `extractCourseIdFromEmailAddress()` – no issues here.
-* Then we have async function `getEmailOfCourseWithCourseId()` which gets the course's email address from Firestore.
-We don't know how long getting stuff from Firestore will be so it's `async`, and will return (or resolve in promise parlance) the `courseEmail` we need to run the next 2 functions.
+* Then we have `async` function `getEmailOfCourseWithCourseId()` which gets the course's email address from Firestore.
+We don't know how long getting stuff from Firestore will take so it's `async`, and will return (or resolve in promise parlance) the `courseEmail` we need to run the next 2 functions.
 * The next 2 functions, `saveToCloudFirestore()` and `sendEmailInSendgrid()`, _must not_ be run before `getEmailOfCourseWithCourseId()` is run and has returned `courseEmail`, or they will run with `courseEmail` as undefined and everything goes to shit.
 So they must await `courseEmail` to be defined (the promise to resolve), then run.
 * Finally, `res.send()` must not be sent until `saveToCloudFirestore()` and `sendEmailInSendgrid()` have been run, otherwise the cloud function will stop before the work is done.
 For this, we save the `saveToCloudFireStore()` and `sendEmailInSendgrid()` responses (the stuff they return) into a variable _who's sole purpose is to mark when the above function as done_.
 Then we do a sweet little if statement, which is basically does the same thing as a `.then()` before – waits till both of these variables (`savePromiseDone` and `emailPromiseDone`) are defined then runs.